scbeom/ctv_tutorial/pages/sysmodule/sm_lineage.md

 * Trajectories dis/appear by moving the time bar.

+## Animation

+{% include image.html file="lin_animation.png" caption="The example of animation play" max-width="400" %}

+* Trajectories, time bar, and image sequences can be played using buttons.

 ## Lineage selection
 {% include image.html file="lin_selection.png" caption="The example of lineage selection" max-width="600" %}